 For the chocolate pie crust:

 - For both methods: dump the shaggy mass onto a counter or working surface.
 Use your hands to gently gather the dough into a pile and press it together with your palms, then fold it over on itself.
 You can use a dough scraper to help lift and fold it.
 At first, it will appear to never bind or come together properly.
 But it will.
 Keep turning it onto itself and using your until you have a ball of dough.
 The key is to use a gentle touch and avoid overworking the dough.
 You should still see some marbled bits of butter in the dough; this is what will make your crust flaky.
+If it's impossible to make a dough ball, drizzle a tablespoon of ice water on the dry mixture.

 - Wrap it in a plastic or freezer bag and refrigerate for at least 1 hour.

 - Roll and line 8 individual 4-inch tartlets or 1 large 9-inch pie.
 Prick the surface with a fork and freeze them for 10 minutes.
-For more detailed instructions, see this chocolate pie crust post.
+For more detailed instructions, see the chocolate pie crust post.

 - Preheat the oven to 350°F (180°C).